Print Using CSS

 <div class="ads"><img src="path/to/img.gif" alt="CSS-Help T-Shirts, click here" /></div>

-Your screen.css stylesheet could contain all kinds of attributes for the advertisment such as border colour, drop shadows and position.
+Your screen.css stylesheet could include a variety of attributes for the advertisement, such as border colour, drop shadows, and position.

-In your print.css stylesheet, you would want to omit the advertisement from printing so in you would place the following:
+In your print.css stylesheet, you would want to omit the advertisement from printing, so you would place the following:

 #div.ads {